RustFields/rustfields.github.io/implementation/implementation.md

 ![](../assets/functions-generic-over-types-must-be-mangled-warning.png)

-This problem can be solved by replicating the functions for each data type compatible with both C and Rust, which introduces code repetition.
+This problem can be resolved by duplicating the functions for each data type that is compatible with both C and Rust, which unfortunately leads to code repetition.

-Another problem is the representation of data structures, the `#[repr(C)]` directive must be used on any data structure that needs to be made compatible with C, like the following:
+Another challenge arises when dealing with data structures.
+To ensure compatibility with C, the `#[repr(C)]` directive must be applied to any data structure that needs to be made compatible.
+For example:

 ```rust
 #[repr(C)]